lansing-makers-network/DEPRECATED---buildlog-lasercutter-marlin/README.md

 This is useful, because the user gets a warning message.
 However, also tools like QTMarlin can use this for finding acceptable combinations of velocity+acceleration.

-*Coding paradigm:*

-Not relevant from a user side, but Marlin was split into thematic junks, and has tried to partially enforced private variables.
-This is intended to make it clearer, what interacts which what, and leads to a higher level of modularization.
-We think that this is a useful prestep for porting this firmware to e.g. an ARM platform in the future.
-A lot of RAM (with enabled LCD ~2200 bytes) was saved by storing char []="some message" in Program memory.
-In the serial communication, a #define based level of abstraction was enforced, so that it is clear that some transfer is information (usually beginning with "echo:"), an error "error:", or just normal protocol, necessary for backwards compatibility.

-*Interrupt based temperature measurements:*

-An interrupt is used to manage ADC conversions, and enforce checking for critical temperatures.
-This leads to less blocking in the heater management routine.

 Implemented G Codes:
 ====================

-*  G0  -> G1
+*  G0  -> Go to a coordinate with laser not firing
-*  G1  - Coordinated Movement X Y Z E
+*  G1  - Coordinated Movement X Y Z E with laser firing
-*  G2  - CW ARC
+*  G2  - CW ARC with laser firing
-*  G3  - CCW ARC
+*  G3  - CCW ARC with laser firing
 *  G4  - Dwell S<seconds> or P<milliseconds>
-*  G10 - retract filament according to settings of M207
-*  G11 - retract recover filament according to settings of M208
+*  G7  - Raster data in base64 encoding.
+For more info see https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin
 *  G28 - Home all Axis
 *  G90 - Use Absolute Coordinates
 *  G91 - Use Relative Coordinates